 How do they use it?
 IDMs need to calibrate their inspection and defect review systems, and want to reduce the amount of variability between tools.
 The end goal is to understand how their inspection systems perform, as installed and with continuous use, so the systems can find "killer defects" before they result in significant product loss during the manufacturing process. (“Killer defects” refers to a defect large enough to render the device useless, and can be as small as 10nm.)
-MSP provides highly-automated particle deposition systems, which produce custom wafer calibration standards for inspection system calibration, qualification, and performance monitoring.
+MSP provides highly-automated particle deposition systems, which produce custom wafer contamination standards for inspection system calibration, qualification, and performance monitoring.
 Knowing the strengths and limitations of the inspection systems allows IDMs to ultimately improve their yield of viable microchips.

 What do they need it for?
-Process Tool OEMs manufacture the equipment used for creating the microchips (equipment that helps to complete some of the hundreds of process steps) and need both calibration standards and inspection/defect review systems.
-The calibration standards support the metrology required for developing their process tools/equipment and supporting the process control used by their customers.
+Process Tool OEMs manufacture the equipment used for creating the microchips (equipment that helps to complete some of the hundreds of process steps) and need both contamination standards and inspection/defect review systems.
+The contamination standards support the metrology required for developing their process tools/equipment and supporting the process control used by their customers.
 The inspection/defect review systems help them develop their equipment and processes.

 How do they use it?
 Process Tool OEMs use inspection and defect review systems to analyze the output of the tools they develop (for example, film quality) and to try to identify sources of contaminant particles generated by their equipment and processes.
-They use high-quality custom wafer and reticle calibration standards, developed by MSP, to calibrate and monitor the performance of their inspection systems.
-They also use MSP Particle Deposition Systems to develop their own calibration standards and inspection tool recipes tailored to the process control needs of each customer.
+They use high-quality custom wafer and reticle contamination standards, developed by MSP, to calibrate and monitor the performance of their inspection systems.
+They also use MSP Particle Deposition Systems to develop their own contamination standards and inspection tool recipes tailored to the process control needs of each customer.

 What do they need it for?
 Inspection Tool OEMs manufacture wafer and reticle inspection systems/tools, and need to verify that their inspection systems can detect defects with enough sensitivity and reliability.